nemanjam/nextjs-prisma-boilerplate/docs/cypress.md

 - **solution:**

 1. must have **two** extended `tsconfig.json` parent/child, same like on host
-2. and folder structure like on host (so imports and conig can be the same)
+2. and folder structure like on host (so imports and config can be the same)
 3. and started with `cypress run --project ./tests-e2e` from **local** `package.json`, (`tests-e2e/package.json` -> `/app/package.json` (root))
+4. Cypress must be started from same folder like `package.json` and `node_modules`

 ```json
 // tests-e2e/package.json